 This is one of the biggest issues being argued over and fought for in Los Angeles County, throughout California and really throughout the country as it relates to sex-related offenses.
-Our California criminal defense lawyers are providing an overview below.

 People don't want to have to register as a sex offender.
 In addition to being difficult, cumbersome and embarrassing, it's a situation where you can lose the ability to get certain employment.
 You can lose the ability to live in certain locations and obviously it affects you because it's such a huge stigma on an individual's life to have to register as a sex offender, especially for the rest of their lives.